scriptbuzz/ml-dataset-preps/README.md

 # Data Exploration With Pandas

-This links opens up a Jupyter notebook containing Pandas operations I use frequently to explore tabular datasets
+This link will open a Jupyter notebook listing Pandas operations I use frequently to explore tabular datasets:

 https://github.com/scriptbuzz/tabular-data-preps/blob/master/ml_data_prep.ipynb

 Coming next...

-- Data Visualization with matplotlib and seaborn
+- Data visualization with matplotlib and seaborn
-- Data Preperations With pandas
+- Data preperations with pandas
-- Feature Selection With sklearn
+- Feature selection and engineering with sklearn